HelmyBlub/chatSim/tasks.md

 Tasks:
 - more images+animations
+    - Market:
+        - paint type
+        - move name to bottom
-    - paint citizen with a tool based on their job
+        - paint citizen behind building
-        - foodGatherer: Basket
-        - lumberjack: axe
-        - construction: helmet
-        - foodMarket: ??
-        - woodMarket: ??
         - paint item in market building
     - animation for cutting down tree

     - make the map appear more realistic.
 Easier to follow what happens